Education Professionals - Assessment System

 - Candidates demonstrate an understanding of how learners grow and develop (cognitively, linguistically, socially, emotionally, and physically) and apply this understanding in conjunction with explicit strategies to minimize bias and advance equity and intercultural understanding in designing developmentally appropriate and challenging inclusive learning experiences promoting high standards for each learner.

 - Candidates demonstrate Professional Responsibility by modeling positive professional characteristics that foster growth and learning in the classroom.
 They are ethical practitioners who are life-long learners, child advocates, collaborators and well - behaved professionals at all times.

-- Candidates internalize the P-I-R‐R process and use research and evidence, as well as technology tools to develop an understanding of teaching and infuse these into their daily instructional practice to measure P‐12 student progress and adapt their instruction in response to student performance to improve learning.
+- Candidates use research and evidence, as well as technology tools, to develop an understanding of teaching and infuse these into their daily instructional practice to measure P‐12 student progress and adapt their instruction in response to student performance to improve learning.